jtoma68/Boxxduino/README.md

 # Boxxduino
 Boxxduino is an open source Boxx-style Nintendo Switch Controller

+Currently, the code has an issue of the Right Stick (C-stick) not being recognized.

 The code is based on Colpasus' UnoSmashbox project.
 See (https://github.com/colpasus/UnoSmashbox)
 This project also uses the Unojoy hex file created by AlanCatham.
 The fabrication of the controller was sponsored by the Hive Makerspace at Georgia Tech (https://hive.ece.gatech.edu/).